howardsolutions/deep-nestjs/README.md

 - Users get an ESTIMATE for how much their car is worth based on the make / model / year / mileage
 - Users can report what they sold their vehicles for
 - Admins have to approve reported sales

+## Creating an Entity

+- Create an entity file, and create a class in it that lists all the properties that your entity will have.
+- Connect the entity to its parent module. => This creates a repository.
+- Connect the entity to the root connection (in app module)